 Calculation and Measurement

-Calorie And Fat Gram Chart For 1000 Foods: Includes fat, calorie, and cholesterol counts for common foods.
+Calorie And Fat Gram Chart: Includes fat, calorie, and carbohydrate counts for common foods and beverages.

 Fast Food Facts: For fast food products.

 Financial Planning Toolkit: Financial Calculators: Calculators for loan rates, mortgages, refinancing comparisons, amortization, debt consolidation, and more.

 The Inflation Calculator

 What is a Dollar Worth?

 Conversion of Anything: Convert length, time, distance, weights and measures, and more.

 OANDA Currency Converter: Easily convert between any of 164 currencies.